hpe-storage/python-hpedockerplugin/docs/usage.md

 https://kubernetes.io/docs/tasks/configure-pod-container/configure-persistent-volume-storage/

 ### Key Kubernetes/OpenShift Terms:<a name="k8_terms"></a>
-* **kubectl** – command line interface for running commands against Kubernetes clusters
+* **kubectl** – command line interface for running commands against Kubernetes clusters.
-* **oc** – command line interface for running commands against OpenShift platform
+* **oc** – command line interface for running commands against OpenShift platform.
 * **PV** – Persistent Volume is a piece of storage in the cluster that has been provisioned by an administrator.
 * **PVC** – Persistent Volume Claim is a request for storage by a user.
 * **SC** – Storage Class provides a way for administrators to describe the “classes” of storage they offer.
 * **hostPath volume** – mounts a file or directory from the host node’s filesystem into your Pod.

-To get started, in an OpenShift environment, we need to relax the security of your cluster so pods are allowed to use the **hostPath** volume plugin without granting everyone access to the privileged **SCC**:
+To get started, in an OpenShift environment, we need to relax the security of your cluster, so pods are allowed to use the **hostPath** volume plugin without granting everyone access to the privileged **SCC**:

 1. Edit the restricted SCC:
 ```